Enfysyz/agreeya_ds/Week 10/Slira/README.md

    * *Example:* `https://a1b2.ngrok-free.app/events/slack`
 4. Wait for the green **Verified** checkmark, scroll to the bottom, and click **Save Changes**.

-*(⚠️ **Important:** If you are on the free tier of Ngrok, your URL will change every time you restart Ngrok.
+*(If you are on the free tier of Ngrok, your URL will change every time you restart Ngrok.
 You must update the Slack dashboard with the new URL whenever this happens).*

 ---

-## 🧠 How Memory Works (Architecture Note)
+## How Memory Works

 Slira uses Slack `thread_ts` timestamps to generate unique, deterministic UUIDs for LangGraph.

 * If you **reply in a thread**, the bot accesses its short-term memory and remembers previous tickets and context.
 * If you send a **new message in the channel**, the bot starts with a fresh, blank state.

----

-## 📝 Development Notes

-* **Live Reloading:** The FastAPI server is configured with `watchfiles` for hot-reloading.
-If you edit Python files in the `src/` directory, the Docker container will automatically restart the server.
-* **Database Ignores:** A `.watchignore` file is included to prevent LangGraph's local SQLite memory databases from triggering false server reloads.